pnp/pnpcore/docs/articles/contributor/readme.md

 // Complex types (sample comes from the Team model class) public ITeamFunSettings FunSettings { get; set; }
 ```

+> [!Note]
+> When a property is read-only you only need to provide a ´get´ in the public model.

 #### Internal implementation